 Great quarterbacks, first and foremost, are dedicated students of the game.

-Unlike any other player, it's necessary for the quarterback to learn the roles and responsibilities of every player on the field - for every play.
+It's necessary for the quarterback to learn the roles and responsibilities of EVERY player on the field - for every play.

-A quarterback needs to learn the playbook like everyone else, but he needs to know what each player on his team will be doing on that play, as well as what possible things the players on defense may do in response.
+A quarterback needs to know what each player on his team will be doing on every play, as well as what possible things the defenders may do in response.

 This is perhaps the most important trait of a great quarterback.

 Plenty of people can throw a football, but not many people have the ability to watch, digest, and understand the game.